Emmy Rossum

-Emmanuelle Grey Rossum (born September 12, 1986) is an American actress, director, and singer.
-She is known for her portrayal of Fiona Gallagher in the television series Shameless (2011–2019).
-Since the mid-2010s, she has also directed and produced television, including the 2022 Peacock series Angelyne in which she also stars.
+Emmanuelle Grey Rossum (born September 12, 1986) is an American actress and singer-songwriter.
+The accolades she has received include a Saturn Award and Critics' Choice Movie Award, alongside nominations for a Golden Globe Award, an Independent Spirit Award, and two Critics' Choice Television Awards.

-Born and raised in New York City, she began professionally performing as a child with the Metropolitan Opera.
+Born and raised in New York City, Rossum began professionally performing as a child with the Metropolitan Opera.
 Early on-screen roles included Genius (1999), Songcatcher (2000), Passionada (2002), and Nola (2003).
 At sixteen, she was cast in her breakthrough role in Mystic River (2003).
-Rossum starred in the 2004 sci-fi film The Day After Tomorrow, and also received critical acclaim for her performance in the leading role of Christine Daaé in the film adaptation of The Phantom of the Opera (2004).
-She is also well known for acting in the films Poseidon (2006), Dragonball: Evolution (2009), Inside (2011), Beautiful Creatures (2013), Comet (2014), You're Not You (2014), and Cold Pursuit (2019).
+Rossum starred in the 2004 sci-fi film The Day After Tomorrow, and she received critical acclaim for her performance in the leading role of Christine Daaé in the film adaptation of The Phantom of the Opera (2004).
+She acted in the films Poseidon (2006), Dragonball: Evolution (2009), Inside (2011), Beautiful Creatures (2013), Comet (2014), You're Not You (2014), and Cold Pursuit (2019).

+In television, Rossum is best known for her portrayal of Fiona Gallagher in the television series Shameless (2011–2019).
+Since the mid-2010s, she has directed and produced television, including the 2022 Peacock series Angelyne in which she also stars.

 In 2007, Rossum released her debut album, Inside Out.
-She also released a Christmas EP the same year, titled Carol of the Bells.
+She released a Christmas EP the same year, titled Carol of the Bells.
 In 2013, she released a follow-up album called Sentimental Journey.

 Early life

 Emmanuelle Grey Rossum was born on September 12, 1986, in New York City.
 She is the only child of Cheryl Rossum, a single mother who worked as a corporate photographer.
 Her parents separated while her mother was pregnant, and as of 2007, she had met her father only twice.

-Rossum's mother is Jewish of Russian Jewish descent, and her father is Protestant of English and Dutch ancestry.
+Rossum's mother is of Russian Jewish descent, and her father is Protestant of English and Dutch ancestry.
 Rossum identifies as Jewish and has stated that her mother instilled in her the "Jewish code of ethics and morals".
-She was named for her great-grandfather, whose first name was Emanuel, using the feminine spelling.
+She was named for her maternal great-grandfather, whose first name was Emanuel, using the feminine spelling.